ainet8infosec/3.va.GO/README.md

 Expected Additional Dockerized/Jenksified Outcome --> NGINX+FLASK+POSTGRES+ELK+VISUALIZER+EASTEREGG

-Obviously the testCI is a just a simple example of bringing up the above micro-services-as-code; several build/deploy/test steps can be added or other jobs created to handle the CI/CD needs in the DevOps way....
+Obviously the testCI is just a simple example of bringing up the above micro-services-as-code; several build/deploy/test steps can be added or other jobs created to handle the CI/CD needs in the DevOps way....

 Cleanup everything after playing around via `$ sh cleanup.sh`.